flipdishbytes/integration-examples/wpf/README.md

 ## <a name='References'></a>References

-Full list of references for succesful compiling of this project, most of them are required for the 3 libraries that we will use.
+Full list of references for successful compiling of this project, most of them are required for the 3 libraries that we will use.

 * Flipdish - used to call our API
 * IdentityModel -- used for OAuth
 * System.Reactive -- used for polling of new orders in an event driven way

 ### <a name='Windowsreferences'></a>Windows references

 * *Microsoft.mshtml* required for parsing the request for OAuth with IHtmlDocument3.aspx which provides additional properties and methods of document objects.
 * *System.Configuration* required for reading the App.config file

 ### <a name='NugetPackages'></a>Nuget Packages

 ```
 Install-Package Flipdish
 Install-Package IdentityModel -Version 3.6.1
 Install-Package System.Reactive -Version 3.1.1
 ```

 ## <a name='AppSettings'></a>App Settings

 App settings are located in the App.config file, there are 2 settings there that are required to run the application.